Want to add Shopify to your existing WordPress blog/website?

 *On the Shopify Lite package, most of these sales channel options won’t be available as most are only available to users with the full website builder package such as Shopify Basic or Standard.

-Once the Buy Button has been installed and you click on the heading under sales channels, the following screen will appear.
+Once the Buy Button has been installed and you click on the Buy Button heading under sales channels, the following screen will appear.

 On this screen, you want to click on Create a Buy Button and you will be asked if you want to create a button for a product or collection and in this instance, you want to click product.

-A pop up will then appear asking you which of your products you would like to create a buy button for.
-Simply select your chosen product and you will taken through to the customize section.
+A pop up will then appear asking you which of your products you would like to create a buy button for and simply select your chosen product, this will then take you through to the page where you can customize your button.

 - Full View